Codebenderr/Cursed_CPP/README.md

 ### As a standalone application

-#### With a filename argument
+#### With a single filename argument
-You can specify a filename argument which the program will read and then make a new file in the same directory called `cursed_filename.cpp`.
+When a single filename argument is specified, the program will pythonify that file's content and put it in a new file in the same directory named `cursed_filename.cpp`.

+#### With 2 filename arguments
+When 2 filename arguments are specified, the program will pythonify the content of the file in the first filename argument, then put it in a new file in the same directory named as the second filename argument.

 #### Without arguments
 If you run the code as a script without any arguments, the content of the clipboard will be pythonified and set as the new clipboard content.